 - Sandy Marie Bonny is a Saskatoon-based writer and visual artist with an academic background in earth science.

 Her short fiction has appeared in literary journals and anthologies, including Coming Attractions 11 (Oberon Press), which features three stories from each of three up-and-coming Canadian writers—writers who are talented and topical and who reassure me verily about the firecracker future of the short story - Mark Anthony Jarman (editor).

-Her debut short story collection, The Sometimes Lake, was published in 2012 (Thistledown Press) and shortlisted for a Saskatchewan First Book Award.
+Her debut short story collection, The Sometimes Lake, was published in 2012 (Thistledown Press), includes a CBC Fiction Award-winning story, and was shortlisted for a Saskatchewan First Book Award.